 Residents are required to be full-time artists while in residence, working at least 40 hours or more in the studio each week.
 In addition to this, the residents who select a period of time for more than 1 month are required to host a public community event during their time, whether a studio visit, workshop or artist lecture.
 Resident artists are required to leave work(s) behind for the permanent collection of the Robert Lee Blaffer Foundation.
 Works for the collection will selected in consultation with the staff and administrators of the NHCP.
 Additionally, artists should also be prepared to provide work for the annual NHCP Residency Exhibition which features a retrospective of all the work of the year’s residents.

-In addition, residents are also responsible for their meals.
+In addition, residents are also responsible for their per diem.
 New Harmony has several restaurants within walking distance of the studio and housing.
 (For a complete list of local restaurants, see the listings on the Visit New Harmony website.)
 There are no full grocery stores in New Harmony; however there are small convenience stores that are walking/cycling distance from the studio.
 The closest full service markets are in Mt.
 Vernon, IN (15 miles) or Evansville, IN (26 miles).

 Housing of the NHCP is provided and is furnished with furniture, internet, bedding, towels, kitchen appliances, dinnerware and some kitchen cookware and utensils.
 The studio is equipped with a compact washer and dryer that is for the exclusive use of resident artists.